 IN THE WILD

-The close resemblance between the Flatworm above and the African Chromodoris below is clearly visible.
+The close resemblance between the Flatworm above and the African Chromodoris (Chromodoris Africana) below is clearly visible.

 Again in these two images the flatworm species above does an excellent job of mimicking the Symetrical Nudibranch as seen below.